Scalable GANs with Transformers: Experiments

-\textbf{Adaptive learning rate~(Sec.~\ref{sec 2.4: adaptive lr}).} For each model, an appropriate learning rate is determined by the adaptive learning rate strategy, which ensures stable convergence.
+\textbf{Adaptive learning rate~(Sec.~\ref{sec 2.4: adaptive lr}).} For each model, an appropriate learning rate is determined by the adaptive learning rate strategy~(Fig.~\ref{fig: ablation adaptive LR}), which ensures stable convergence.
 To assess the effectiveness of this strategy, we conduct a cross-check experiment by reusing configurations across scales (i.e., training GAT-S/2 with the $\eta_\text{adapt}$ of GAT-B/2; and vice versa).
-In this naive setting where we reuse the configuration of another model, performance degrades substantially: GAT-S/2 converges slowly due to an overly small learning rate, while GAT-B/2 diverges under an excessively large learning rate.
+In this naive setting, reusing the configuration of another model, performance degrades substantially: GAT-S/2 converges slowly due to an overly small learning rate, while GAT-B/2 diverges under an excessively large learning rate.
 These results indicate that our adaptive learning rate strategy reliably selects a proper learning rate across scales without any manual tuning, a key factor for scalability.

 \textbf{VFM alignment objective $\mathcal{L}_\text{REPA}$~(Eqn.~\ref{eqn 6: REPA}).} We ablate the REPA objective, which aligns discriminator representations with those from a Vision Foundation Model (VFM), as in Fig.~\ref{fig: ablation repa}.
 REPA significantly and consistently enhances the performance of the generator, although we impose a feature alignment objective only on the discriminator.
-Furthermore, this result implies that recent techniques developed for diffusion models using VFMs~\citep{vavae,maetok} can transfer effectively to our GAT framework.
+This suggests that enhancing the discriminator's representation quality yields more informative adversarial feedback to the generator, leading to improved generation performance.
+Furthermore, this result implies that recent techniques developed for diffusion models using VFMs~\citep{vavae,maetok} can transfer effectively to our GAT framework~(e.g., GAT can leverage the performance of enhanced VAE~\citep{repa-e}, Tab.~\ref{tab: revision tokenizer_ablation}).